-Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting Zohydro ER or when the dose is increased, and that it can occur even at recommended doses [see WARNINGS AND PRECAUTIONS].
-Advise patients how to recognize respiratory depression and to seek medical attention if they are experiencing breathing difficulties.
+Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting ZOHYDRO ER or when the dosage is increased, and that it can occur even at recommended dosages [see WARNINGS AND PRECAUTIONS].
+Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.

-Inform patients that accidental exposure, especially in children, may result in respiratory depression or death [see WARNINGS AND PRECAUTIONS].
-Instruct patients to take steps to store Zohydro ER securely and to dispose of unused Zohydro ER by flushing the Capsules down the toilet.
+Inform patients that accidental ingestion, especially by children, may result in respiratory depression or death [see WARNINGS AND PRECAUTIONS].
+Instruct patients to take steps to store ZOHYDRO ER securely and to dispose of unused ZOHYDRO ER by flushing the capsules down the toilet.

 Neonatal Opioid Withdrawal Syndrome

-Inform female patients of reproductive potential that chronic use of Zohydro ER during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening [see WARNINGS AND PRECAUTIONS].
+Inform female patients of reproductive potential that prolonged use of ZOHYDRO ER during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

 Hydrocodone bitartrate was genotoxic in an in vitro chromosomal aberration assay in the presence of metabolic activation.
 No evidence of clastogenicity was observed in this assay in the absence of metabolic activation.
+No evidence of DNA damage was found in an in vivo comet assay in mouse liver.
 There was no evidence of genotoxic potential in an in vitro bacterial reverse mutation assay (Salmonella typhimurium and Escherichia coli) or in an assay for chromosomal aberrations (in vivo mouse bone marrow micronucleus assay).